hnosek/NYT-covid-analysis/README.md

 Although we are able to update the data through the submodule in our repository by sourcing the `import.r` script, the published shiny application has data through June 7, 2021.

+Code used to build the shiny application are in the `ui.r` and `server.r` files.

 ## Application

 Here is the link to the published shiny application: